dncosta/documentation-v2/README.md

 _links.order.title	| Order ID. |	string
 _links.order.href	| Hyperlink to the order.	| link
 _links.checkout	| Links to checkout.
 This link will redirect to the fundingInstrument informed.	object Checkout Moip

+**When using credit card id to create payments, these attribute are not mandatory.**

 ## Create a payment